 Please take notice that pursuant to Administrative Order ADM18-001, effective Tuesday, March 6, 2018 the Supreme Court Clerk’s Office intake/filing window and the Superior Court Clerk’s office counters, including the Northern Court Satellite will be closed at 4:00 pm from Monday to Friday.
 Only emergency filings will be accepted after 4:00 pm.
 The Superior Court Records room and the Probation Services Division intake counter will also be closed at 4:00 pm from Monday to Friday.

 The People of Guam, Plaintiff-Appellee, v.
-Adam James Messier, Defendant-Appellant
+Siren Nathan, Defendant-Appellant